etnad101/school-notes/ES-110/Week 4.md

 - Forestry & deforestation are types of disturbance

 ### Disturbance by insects
-- Bark burrowing beetles are a common pest in Canadian forests
+- Bark-burrowing beetles are a common pest in Canadian forests
 - Cold winter temperatures are the main limiting factor for these beetles
 - Warming temperatures allow beetles to multiply and spread
 - Huge areas of western forest are now dying as a result.